ezra-bible-app/ezra-bible-app/README.md

 * User interface available in the following languages:
   * English, German

+## Upcoming Features

+Ezra Project is currently on a bi-monthly release schedule.
+The next release [0.11.0](https://github.com/tobias-klein/ezra-project/milestone/1) is planned for December 2019 with the following new features:

+* Strong's support
+* French translation

 ## Installation
 The latest installation packages for Windows, Linux and macOS can be found on [this page][latest].
 Specific install instructions are below.